J-PAL's response to COVID-19

 We are working to take as many of our trainings and events online as possible.
 For example, rather than hosting the Innovations in Data Experimentation and Action (IDEA) Initiative Conference that was to take place in April, we will instead relaunch it in fall 2020 as a series of webinars to accompany the release of an upcoming handbook for working with administrative data.
 Chapters will be presented in a weekly series of webinars open to researchers, data practitioners, and students who work with or are interested in administrative data.
 We hope to drive an increase in participation and attendance through transitioning these presentations online.

 In response to the postponement of our in-person Evaluating Social Programs Executive Education course and the demand we’ve seen for online training materials, we have moved up the next run of our online Evaluating Social Programs course (J-PAL 101x) to begin on April 28.
-For the first time, the course will also be self-paced, allowing learners to complete the course at their own speed.
+For the first time, the course was self-paced, allowing learners to complete the course at their own speed.

 We will continue to post updates as we have new dates and formats for our events.